 In keeping with these high standards, the university strives to ensure that its researchers and academics are provided the best possible conditions for internationally recognised top-level research.
 It aims to recruit highly qualified students, early career researchers and staff members, and to then support them in their personal and career development.

 All university members are encouraged to actively participate in and promote research, studies, teaching and self-administration at the university.
 To ensure that relevant social and institutional processes continue to benefit the university and its members, the University of Konstanz implements and follows the principles of sustainability.

 In order to achieve its aims, the University of Konstanz fosters a culture of creativity in both its research institutions and academic support services.
 Decision-making processes that facilitate the academic self-administration at the university are transparent and participatory and ensure that responsibilities are clearly defined.
 The university administration supports the researchers at the university in their research and teaching activities as well as in their self-administration.

 Interdisciplinary collaboration is viewed as an essential precondition for top-level research and innovative teaching.
 The university promotes such interdisciplinarity to the best of its ability.
 For this purpose, the university is divided into departments and faculties, with the professorship being its fundamental operational unit.
 Our unique campus environment with its short distances combined with the university’s open door culture support this process.
 At the University of Konstanz, every hierarchy is justified by and maintained based on performance and functionality.
 True to its tradition as a reform university, its university bodies engage in continuous and open dialogue about how to further develop and enhance its structures and profile.
-Current research priorities that define the university's profile are chemical biology and ecology, decision sciences, cultural sciences as well as molecular nano and materials sciences.
+Current research priorities that define the university's profile are:

 The University of Konstanz combines top-level research and teaching and introduces students to research early on in their studies.
 To study at the university means to engage in both knowledge transfer and personal development.